ZanzyTHEbar/EasyNetworkManager/README.md

 For basic usage please see the [examples](/NetworkManager/examples) folder.

+To use the provided wifi manager html page you need to move the `wifimanager.html` file into a `data` folder in the root of your `pio` project.

 To extend any of the enums please use the `data/utilities/enuminheritance.hpp` file.

 To extend any of the config sections, simply create a namespace with the same name as the config struct is in and add your own `struct` to it.
 For example, to extend the `DeviceConfig_t` `struct`, you would do the following: